How to add an aggregate function?¶

 Design the accumulator.
 Make sure the same accumulator can accept both raw inputs and intermediate results.

-Create a new class that extends velox::exec::Aggregate base class (see velox/exec/Aggregate.h) and implement virtual methods.
+If implementing a simple function, create a class for the function according to instructions below; If implementing a vector function, create a new class that extends velox::exec::Aggregate base class (see velox/exec/Aggregate.h) and implement virtual methods.

 Register the new function using exec::registerAggregateFunction(…).